 Kilimanjaro Day 1 on the Lemosho Route

 Today is all about getting onto the mountain.
 You will be up at 7am this morning for breakfast in the hotel.
 By 8 am, everyone will have bags packed and be ready to go!
 The guides will be there to greet you and to assist with packing your bags into the van.
 Once the bus is loaded, you will say goodbye to the comforts of the hotel and start the journey!
-The drive will take approximately 3 to 4 hours to reach the Londrossi Gate, on the west side of Kilimanjaro.
+The drive will take approximately 3 to 4 hours to reach the Lemosho Gate, on the west side of Kilimanjaro.
 Some of the drive is on main roads, however parts of the road are unfinished, dirt roads, with bumpy terrain!
-The Londrossi Gate is located at 2,250m/ 7,382 feet.
+The Lemosho Gate is located at 2,300m/ 7,545 feet.

 Signing in to the National Park

-For an average group of 10 trekkers, we will have around 40 staff members from guides to assistant guides, porters, chefs and tent crew.
-Once all of the luggage is weighed and lunch is finished, then the team will jump back in the bus for another thirty minute drive to the start of the trail.
+For an average group of 10 trekkers, we will have around 50 staff members.
+There will be guides, assistant guides, porters, chefs, security team, tent crew and runners who bring fresh food up the mountain.
+Once all of the luggage is weighed and lunch is finished, the trek begins.

 The Start of the Trail